 AUTHORISATION OF FUNDING

-Please note that, currently, the United Kingdom and Switzerland are not supporting Kick-Start activities.
+Please note that, currently, Austria, the United Kingdom and Switzerland are not supporting Kick-Start activities.

 Applicants must inform the National Delegation of the country they are residing in to obtain a letter of authorisation allowing the funding of the proposed activity.
 Contact details of each national delegate can be found here.

-Currently, Germany, Luxembourg, and Norway (TBC) have pre-approved funding for this Kick-Start activity.
-Applicant from these countries do not need to obtain a letter of authorisation from their National Delegation.
+Currently, Germany, Luxembourg, Norway and Ireland have pre-approved funding for this Kick-start activity.
+Applicants based in these countries do not need to contact their National Delegation for a letter of authorisation

 Kick-Start activities are funded at: